asmshkhaws/SALES_DATA_PYTHON/Stage_1_Data_Cleaning.md

 # Stage 1: Data Cleaning
 ## 1. Import Data
+* Pandas is used to analyze data.
-Once Pandas is installed, import it in your applications by adding the import keyword:
+* Once Pandas is installed, import it in your applications by adding the import keyword:
 ```
 import pandas as pd
 ```
-Load Excel data into a pandas DataFrame
+* Load Excel data into a pandas DataFrame
 ```
 df = pd.read_excel(r"H:\Data Analyst\Udemy - Data Analysis A-Z - Become Data Analyst in 30 Days\3.
 Stage 1 Data Cleaning A - Z\Practice datasets\sales data.xlsx")
 ```
-Now, you can work with the data in the 'df' DataFrame
+* Now, you can work with the data in the 'df' DataFrame

-For example, you can print the first few rows of the DataFrame
+* For example, you can print the first few rows of the DataFrame
 ```
 df.head()
 ```